gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 // Is there some way to refactor code towards the SRP using Copilot?

-## Exercises

-Make an example where the SRP is violated and the code should be refactored.

-Create a non-orthogonal system that the reader should orthongonalize.
+I don't think it understands the meaning of the single responsability principle...

 # 6. Levels of abstraction